-As a remote tuition service, we work very hard to adapt the structure and location of our provision to suit the circumstances and educational needs of the student.
+As a flexible and bespoke tuition service, we work very hard to adapt the structure and location of our provision to suit the circumstances and educational needs of the student.
 Whether tuition is for one hour or up to eighteen hours per week (our maximum), we work with the student, their parents/carers and other professionals to build a package of educational support that best achieves the mutually agreed upon outcomes of the tuition.

 When tuition inside the home is not appropriate, we work with referrers to locate an alternative location for tuition within the community.